Jopet Sison: Legal career

 Sison started his legal career as Trustee/Consultant for Ipaglaban Mo Foundation & Sison Law.
 He rendered free legal advice to viewers, letter senders, and walk-in clients.
 He is also conducted legal research for Sison Law.
 In 1992 from 1998, he served as a segment host for “Ikaw at ang Batas” and “Ito ang Batas”, a 5-minute legal segment on television narrating the facts and the laws on various cases decided by the Supreme Court of the Philippines.
 Currently since 2013, he serves as the President of FIRMANENT Development Corporation.
 He headed the Secretariat for the National Summit on Housing and Urban Development from 2015 to 2016 and it was initiated by the Joint Legislative Committee on Housing of the Senate and House of Representatives.
-In 2014, he joined his father to be co-host of legal program Ipaglaban Mo! and gives free legal advise at the ABS-CBN Tulong Center every Wednesday.
+In 2014, he joined his father to be co-host of legal program Ipaglaban Mo! and gives free legal advice at the ABS-CBN Tulong Center every Wednesday.

 Political career

 Sison was elected as Barangay Kagawad for Barangay Pinagkaisahan, Quezon City from 1989 to 1992.
 In 1992, he run as 4th district councilor and won.
 When serving as councilor, he headed the Committee on Transport and Communication as its chairman, being the Assistant Minority Floor Leader, both positions he served from 1992 to 1993 as chairman.
 He also the chairman of Committee on Labor and Conciliation from 1993 to 1995, and in 1993, he is the founding chairman of Quezon City Tricycle Franchising Board until 1995.

 On his second term, he served as the Assistant Majority Floor Leader and vice-chairman of the Committee on Laws, Rules and Internal Government from 1995 until 1998 and he also served as Chairman of Committee on Public Affairs and Information, Chairman of Committee on Revision of Ordinances and Consolidation of Proposed Legislative Measures, and Chairman of Blue Ribbon Committee, and Committee on Police, Peace, and Order concurrently from 1996 until 1998.

+Before 2015, he served as chairman of the Liberal Party QC chapter.
 He ran for representative of Marikina's 1st district in 2016, but lost to Bayani Fernando.
 He then transferred back to Quezon City and ran for vice mayor in 2019 as the running mate of Vincent "Bingbong" Crisologo as mayor, but they both lost.
 In 2022, he ran for Senator under Aksyon Demokratiko and thus Isko Moreno's slate as Noli de Castro's substitute, but lost.